github-pfeifer-syscon-de/varsel/README.md

 </pre>
 If the file was created in genericImg/src it is used as a test case here.
-And of course a ccls install provided by your distro is required as well
+And of course a ccls install provided by your distro is required as well.
-(other implemenations for the language server protocol exist but i tested only ccls).

 Ctrl-D go to declation

 Ctrl-Shift-D go to definition

+Other implemenations for the language server protocol exist but i tested only ccls.
+To change use the setting "languageServerArgs" in "va_edit.conf" in ".config" in home directory.